talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ## Add a reply count

-We can now create threads and navigate through them, but currently there's no way to tell whether comments have replies without clicking through.
+We can now create threads and navigate through them.
+The final feature we need is a way to tell whether comments have replies without clicking through.
 To complete our threaded chat demo, we'll add a reply count feature, so that the action button is labelled, say, **Replies (3)** if there are three replies.
 If there are no replies yet we'll leave it as **Reply**.

 ### Enable a webhook for new message events

-We'll want to update the reply count when new messages are sent.
-To do this, we’ll first enable TalkJS [webhooks](https://talkjs.com/docs/Reference/Webhooks/), which allow the TalkJS server to notify your server when a message is sent.
+We'll want to update the reply count when users add new messages to threads.
+To do this, we’ll first enable TalkJS [webhooks](https://talkjs.com/docs/Reference/Webhooks/), which allow the TalkJS server to notify your server when it sends a new message.
 Webhooks let you use an event-driven architecture, where you get told about events when they happen rather than having to constantly check for new messages.

 Webhooks are server-side only, so you'll need to add a new `/updateReplyCount` endpoint to your existing server code to monitor incoming events from the TalkJS server: